Skip Navigation

 Credits: 2

-Prerequisites: a B or better in Biology I and Chemistry I or Chemistry concurrently and Department approval required.
+Prerequisites: achieved a grade of B or higher in Biology and Chemistry, or Chemistry concurrently.
+Department approval required.

 LHS Credits: 2